accuser/ulnjs/README.md

-# Universal Learner Number
+# Uniqu Learner Number

-A Universal Learner Number (ULN) is a unique identifier assigned to learners in the United Kingdom.
+A Unique Learner Number (ULN) is a unique identifier assigned to learners in the United Kingdom.
 It is used to track and record an individual's learning and qualifications across different educational institutions and training providers.

 ## Installation